Anthony Rizzo Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

+- The Giants pitching staff ranked 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

-- The Giants had a 3.89 team ERA that ranked 15th across all league pitching staffs.
+- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.

-- Giants pitchers combined to give up 132 home runs (0.8 per game), the first-fewest in baseball.
+- The Giants allowed the fewest home runs in baseball (132 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.